-I’ve been wanting a zero clearance plate for my tablesaw for sometime now.
+I’ve been wanting a Zero Clearance Plate for a Table Saw for sometime now.
 I could buy this one Craftsman 21833 Table Saw Zero-Clearance Insert CR-4 from Amazon, but ultimately I decided to make my own.
 I have a Craftsman # 21833 saw.
 The saw is great but it comes with a standard plate and I’ve been reading for a while now how it causes more tear out.
 Also, when I made smaller cuts (think 1/8″ – 1/2″ width cuts) the board will simply fall into the gap and into my table saw.
 Eee gads..!

 When I started my research on this I found that most plates are 1/2″ in width and most folks would simply buy a 1/2″ piece of hardwood or mdf and trace it and cut it out with a band saw.
 Sounds simple huh?
 Unfortunately for my saw it required a 1/8″ thick board.
 I tried a couple of pieces of hardwood and traced it and cut it out on the bandsaw.
 What I quickly found out was that 1/8″ hardwood quickly warps itself and it also contracts and expands with climate.
 It wasn’t a good fix, I was frustrated and almost gave up on the idea.
 Then it occurred to me to simply buy some Phenolic- Grade material (yeah I had never heard of this stuff either) it’s the same material that store-bought plates are made of.
 I was able to get the width I needed and I could make several of these bad boys if I needed them.